Magie0/PEAR/README.md

 - **Faster Compression Speed**: The parallel encoding module accelerates the compression process, providing a 130% increase in speed.
 - **Reduced Memory Consumption**: Optimized for memory efficiency, PEAR reduces memory usage by 35% compared to existing methods.

+## Requirements
+To reproduce our results, this is the configuration in which our tests were conducted:

+	•	NVIDIA Driver: Version compatible with CUDA 12.1
+	•	CUDA Toolkit: 12.1
+	•	cuDNN: 8.9.0
+	•	PyTorch: 2.2.0 with CUDA 12.1 support
+	•	NumPy: 1.24.3

 ## Dataset

 To run PEAR, you will need to download the datasets used in our experiments.
 The datasets can be downloaded from the following link: